moxystudio/node-promptly/README.md

 }

 promptly.prompt('Name: ', { validator: validator , retry: true}, function (err, value) {
-    // err is always null because promptly will prompting for a name until it validates console.log('Name is: ', value);
+    // err is always null because promptly will be prompting for a name until it validates console.log('Name is: ', value);
 });
 ```